ystays/website-next/posts/details-of-the-game.md

 ---
-title: "The Details of the Game"
+title: "The Details of the Beautiful Game"
-subtitle: ""
+subtitle: "(football)"
 date: "2023-10-24"
 ---